 - a.
 Incorporate erosion and sediment control items in the construction schedule. - b.
 Avoid or minimize land disturbing activities scheduled between October and April (rainy season).
 Extra BMPs shall be implemented to protect the site from erosion between those dates. - c.
-Wherever possible, schedule major grading operations in dry-weather months (May September) - d.
-Schedule enough time before start of rainy season to install additional BMPs to protect site from erosion.
-Campus Storm Water Inspector will visit site at the end of September to ensure proper storm water protection.
+Wherever possible, schedule major grading operations in dry-weather months (May October) - d.
+Schedule enough time before start of rainy season to put additional BMPs in place to protect site from erosion.
+Campus Storm Water Inspector will visit site at the end of September to ensure proper storm water protection. - 3.
+Perimeter Controls

-4. Perimeter Controls

 Install effective perimeter controls (e.g., fiber rolls, silt fence, etc.) around the perimeter of the site to prevent rainwater run-on and run-off from the site.
-These BMPs should not be used exclusively for pollution prevention onsite.

-5. Stabilized Construction Entrance/Exit
+4. Stabilized Construction Entrance/Exit

-Install and maintain a stabilized entrance/exit to minimize the tracking of mud and dirt onto adjacent roads by project vehicles.
+Install a stabilized entrance/exit to minimize the tracking of mud and dirt onto adjacent roads by project vehicles.

-6. Storm Drain Inlet Protection/Filters
+5. Storm Drain Inlet Protection/Filters

 Install temporary storm drain inlet protection or filters within the project fence line to improve the quality of water being discharged to the inlets or catch basins or to prevent sediment from accumulating during the non-rainy season.
 Storm Drain protection is required year round.
-When appropriate, storm drains onsite should be surrounded by fiber rolls, gravel bags, and/or silt fence.